mkumar183/my-diaries/building high performance teams/02 - Cricket Team as an Example of Cross Functional Team.md

 Such teams, guided by strong leadership and effective collaboration, are better equipped to navigate challenges and achieve success.
 By embracing the principles of cross-functional teamwork, organizations can foster a more dynamic, efficient, and fulfilling work environment, ultimately leading to better outcomes and a thriving organization.

 In our next article, we will explore the challenges of creating cross-functional teams, such as defining scope and responsibilities, and determining the ideal team size for effective cross-functional collaboration.
+We will discuss concepts of teams with I-shaped individuals vs. T-shaped and X-shaped individuals, and why a certain amount of cross-skilling within the team is essential for it to operate effectively and become a high-performing team.

 We'd love to hear from you!
 What are your experiences with cross-functional teams?
 Have you encountered any challenges or successes in implementing such structures in your organization?
 Share your thoughts and join the discussion in the comments below.